Last updated: July, 2025

 Overall: Low to moderate.

 • General meta-analysis of psychotherapy: moderate.
 84 RCTs with low (43%) some (57%) risk of bias (high risk of bias studies were removed).
-Some inconsistency in effects, limited relevance, and some publication bias.
+Some inconsistency in effects, limited relevance, and some publication bias (which we adjust for).

 • FB RCTs: low to moderate.
 4 RCTs with some (50%) and high (50%) risk of bias.
 Mostly relevant.
 Imprecision and inconsistency are moderate.
 Relatively little concern about publication bias.